Abu Ubayda ibn al-Jarrah: Defence of Emesa

-After the devastating defeat in the Battle of Yarmouk, the remainder of the Byzantine empire was left vulnerable.
+After the devastating defeat in the Battle of the Yarmuk, the remainder of the Byzantine empire was left vulnerable.
 With few military resources left, it was no longer in a position to attempt a military comeback in Syria.
 To gain time to prepare a defence of the rest of his empire, Heraclius needed to keep the Muslims occupied in Syria.
 Heraclius thus sought help from the Christian Arab tribes based in Jazirah and were mainly from Circesium and Hīt.
 The tribes mustered a large army and marched to besiege Emesa.
 Abu Ubayda withdrew all his forces from northern Syria to Emesa as a part of complex strategy which he devised to repel the invasion of the Christian Arab forces against Emesa.
-Caliph Umar instructed Abu Ubaydah to send field commanders outside Emesa with sufficient forces to lay counter siege to cities in Jazira, homeland of enemy Arab Christian tribes, in order to divert the focus of enemy concentration in Emesa.
-So in 638 the Muslim forces under Iyadh ibn Ghanm attacked Hīt, which they found to be well fortified.
+Caliph Umar instructed Abu Ubayda to send field commanders outside Emesa with sufficient forces to lay counter siege to cities in Jazira, homeland of enemy Arab Christian tribes, in order to divert the focus of enemy concentration in Emesa.
+So in 638 the Muslim forces under Iyad ibn Ghanm attacked Hīt, which they found to be well fortified.
 So they left some of the army to lay siege to the city, while the rest of the army went on to Circesium.
 Khalid was in favour of an open battle outside the fort, but Abu Ubayda sought Umar's advice, who handled the situation brilliantly.
 Umar sent detachments of the Muslim army from Iraq to invade Al-Jazira, homeland of the invading Christian Arabs, from three different routes.
-Moreover, another detachment was sent to Emesa from Iraq under Qa'qa ibn Amr, a veteran of Yarmouk who had been sent to Iraq for the Battle of al-Qādisiyyah.
+Moreover, another detachment was sent to Emesa from Iraq under Al-Qa'qa ibn Amr, a veteran of Yarmuk who had been sent to Iraq for the Battle of al-Qadisiyyah.
 Umar himself marched from Medina at the head of 1,000 men.
 The Christian Arabs, when they received the news of the Muslim invasion of their homeland, abandoned the siege and hastily withdrew to Al-Jazira.
 At this point Khalid and his mobile guard came out of the fort and devastated the army, attacking them from the rear.